 College and university education routinely includes the study of large cultural artifacts such as businesses, music, governments, and schools.
 Similarly, it involves the exploration of more specific topics such as social stratification; quantitative analysis; childhood development; the mechanics of deformable bodies; the Renaissance; and, cell reproduction.
 We also explore these subjects at Geneva-and a world full of other subjects-but we do so because we believe that the world is the particular context of God's redeeming work; the world is God's kingdom!
-A commitment to this theme presses us to consider the academic and practical contributions of many others-those who are self-consciously Christian-AND those who are not self-consciously Christian-in coming to understand God's world more clearly and more fully.
+A commitment to this theme presses us to consider the academic and practical contributions of many others-those who are self-consciously Christian-in coming to understand God's world more clearly and more fully.